Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         vulnerabilities.
 Without a token the scan still runs, but reports no vulnerability data at all; the check then says so and --no-vuln-data-severity decides
                         whether it alerts.
-The token is handed to wpscan through the environment, never on the command line, so it does not show up in the process list.
-Takes precedence over --api-token-file and over a token already present in the WPSCAN_API_TOKEN environment
-                        variable.
+Passed here, the token is visible to every user on this host for as long as the check runs, because a command-line argument shows up in the process list; prefer --api-token-file.
+It is handed on to wpscan through the environment either way, so it never reaches the scanner's own command line.
+Falls back to the WPSCAN_API_TOKEN environment variable when neither this nor --api-token-file is given.
   --api-token-file API_TOKEN_FILE
-                        Path to the file containing the WPScan API token.
-Use this instead of --api-token to keep the token out of the monitoring configuration.
-Only the first line is read, surrounding whitespace is stripped.
+                        Path to a file holding the WPScan API token, read from its first line.
+Keeps the token out of the process list, where a command-line argument is visible to every user on the host, and out of the monitoring configuration.
+Takes precedence over `--api-token`.
+                        Keep the file readable only by the monitoring user.
+                        Example: `--api-token-
+                        file=/etc/icinga2/secrets/wpscan`.
   --critical-cvss CRITICAL_CVSS
                         CVSS v3 base score at or above which a known vulnerability is reported as CRITICAL instead of